aws/aws-cdk-rfcs/text/0400-appmonitor-l2.md

 To avoid XSS, I implement the following mechanism using a custom resource that can validate the actual value.

 1. generate advanced code snippet using
- [RUM web client arguments](https://github.com/aws-observability/aws-rum-web/blob/main/docs/cdn_installation.md#arguments) as argument of generateCodeSnippet
+ [RUM web client arguments](https://github.com/aws-observability/aws-rum-web/blob/main/docs/cdn_installation.md#arguments) as argument of addCodeSnippet
 2. unspecified configuration defaults to the configuration that can be obtained with rum:GetAppMonitor

 This is image.